Learn how to get rid of coyotes for your safety and know how you can make a profit off of it or use it for winter survival.

-- Small bucket of dry dirt
+- A small bucket of dry dirt

 - Antifreeze (if the weather calls for it)

-1. Find a central location
+1. Find a Central Location

-The best location for a step-down is somewhere that the coyotes are likely to cross.
+The best location for a step-down is somewhere the coyotes are likely to cross.
 Gonzo sets his trap in a field between a trail and a gate.

-2. Begin digging an area for your trap.
+2. Begin Digging an Area for Your Trap

 Make it about 10-12 inches wide and 18-20 inches long.

-3. Dig a hole behind the step-down.
+3. Dig a Hole Behind the Step-down

 Make the hole about 6-10 inches deep.
 Make sure to wear gloves so you don’t leave too much scent behind.